 If you’re feeling intimidated by your life insurance options, you’re not the only one.
 A 2010 study by the National Association of Insurance Commissioners shows less than half of American consumers feel confident about making insurance decisions.
-Perhaps more frightening is only 2 out of 5 U.S. consumers could answer basic questions about insurance coverage.
+It is normal to have life insurance questions.

 Before getting into the major questions of how much life insurance you need or whether you want term or permanent insurance, do some homework on the company, says Allen McLellan, associate dean and assistant professor of insurance at The American College in Bryn Mawr, Pa.

 “You need to know how long the company has been in business, the size of it (and) its ratings,” he says.
 “You also want to ask the agent, ‘What are your credentials for being a life insurance professional?’”

 McLellan says consumers can research the financial strength of their life insurance company by checking out their fiscal ratings through organizations such as AM Best, Standard and Poor and Weiss.
 When it comes to the life insurance agent, McLellan says to look for designations such as Chartered Life Underwriter, Certified Financial Planner and Chartered Financial Consultant.